-Whilst a strong digital infrastructure and good cyber hygiene can protect organizations from up to 90% of cyber risks, they are not sufficient.
+Whilst a strong digital infrastructure and good cyber hygiene can protect organisations from up to 90% of cyber risks, they are not sufficient.
 Attackers are continuously working to find loopholes in the system, and a singular instance of negligence can severely compromise the cyber security of the company.
-Blackpanda’s cyber security compromise assessment services for small businesses can help your organization improve its cyber security posture.
+Blackpanda’s cyber security compromise assessment services for small businesses can help your organisation improve its cyber security posture.
 Learn more about who needs a compromise assessment here.

 What is the Difference Between Penetration Testing and Compromise Assessments?

 Vulnerability Assessment and Penetration Testing (VAPT), also known as “red teaming”, is a preventive measure to gain awareness of the organisation’s cyber weaknesses, so they can be patched before an attack takes place.